 We want to provide you with the best possible service.
 However, if at any time you are unhappy or concerned about the service we have provided, you should let us know immediately so that we can do our best to resolve the problem.

-In the first instance it may be helpful to contact the person who is working on your case to discuss your concerns and we will do our best to resolve any issues at this stage.
+In the first instance, it may be helpful to contact the person who is working on your case to discuss your concerns and we will do our best to resolve any issues.

-If you would like to make a formal complaint, please contact our Client Care Partner.
-You can contact him on +44(0)20 7356 0833 or via e-mail firstname.lastname@example.org.
-Making a complaint will not affect how we handle your matter.
+If you wish to make a formal complaint, you can request our full complaints procedure.
+Making a complaint will not affect how we deal with your case.

 We have eight weeks to investigate your complaint.
 If we have not resolved your complaint within this time, you may be able to complain to the Legal Ombudsman.
 This generally applies if you are an individual, a business with fewer than 10 employees and a turnover or assets below a certain threshold, a charity or membership organisation with a net annual income of less than £1 million, a trustee of a trust with an asset value of less than £1 million, or if you fall into certain other categories (you can find out more from the Legal Ombudsman).
 The Legal Ombudsman will consider your complaint independently and it will not influence how we handle your matter.

 Before accepting a complaint for investigation, the Legal Ombudsman will check that you have tried to resolve your complaint with us first.
 If you have, then you must refer your complaint to the Legal Ombudsman:

 a) within six months of receiving our final response to your complaint; and